IPCS INCHEM Home

 SYMPTOMS PREVENTION FIRST AID

 Skin Redness.
 Pain.
 Serious skin burns.
 Protective gloves.
 Protective clothing.
 Remove contaminated clothes.
 Rinse skin with plenty of water or shower.
-Refer for medical attention .
+Refer immediately for medical attention .

 Ingestion Abdominal pain.
 Burning sensation.
 Shock or collapse.
 Do not eat, drink, or smoke during work.
 Rinse mouth.
 Do NOT induce vomiting.
 Give one or two glasses of water to drink.
 Refer for medical attention .